It's hard to believe, but everything in the world is in motion, all the time. Even things that look perfectly still are packed with atoms that are

 the time (t), so the force your hands and arm feel (m v / t) is smaller and the ball hurts you less.
 Try to catch a ball

 without moving your hands or arms and you're making t very small, which means m v / t is bigger and the ball will hurt you more.
-The same is also true of hitting a ball with a tennis racket, throwing a javelin, or applying a force with your muscles in any other way.
+The same is also true of hitting a ball with a baseball bat or a tennis racket, throwing a javelin, or applying a force with your muscles in any other way.
 Generally, all sports people try to apply forces with their muscles for as long as possible to reduce the impact on their body and the risk of injury.